alcesleo/wordpress-boilerplate/README.md

         git add wordpress
         git commit -m 'Checked out latest version of WordPress'

+6. Create a `local-config.php` with the contents of this [gist](https://gist.github.com/alcesleo/6319370) in the `www/`-directory to set up your credentials.

-6. Start working on your site!
+7. Start working on your site!

 ### Versioning the database